Teemuli/SOM-visualization/README.md

 A simulation with 5 neurons and 100 data points.
 Colors represent classes.

 SOM_sim_2:
 A simulation with 2000 data points.
+A line is drawn between each data point and its closest neuron.
 Neurons can be added by clicking anywhere inside the visualization area.